 Visit the Sangla Meadows:

-These meadows, which are full of greenery, are set amidst the high, snow capped peaks of the Himalayas in the background.
-The Sangla Meadows are what dreams are made of.
-One can get a 180 degree view of the Kinner Kailash range from here, and people generally trek to the Meadows from Sangla town.
+These meadows, which are full of greenery, are set amidst the high, snow-capped peaks of the Himalayas in the background.
+The Sangla Meadows is what dreams are made of.
+One can get a 180-degree view of the Kinner Kailash range from here, and people generally trek to the Meadows from Sangla town.
 Many people also opt to camp for a night after the trek.

 Immerse yourself in Kinnauri history at the Kamru Fort: